 Implants do not increase the risk of developing breast cancer, that is, cancer which forms in the cells of the breast.
 However, a very rare type of immune system cancer, which grows in the fluid and scar tissue that forms around the breast implant, can occur in one in 1000 to one in 10,000 cases.
 This condition is known as breast implant associated anaplastic large cell lymphoma (BIA-ALCL), and has only been observed in patients with textured implants.

-In the majority of cases, removing the implants and associated scar tissue is all that is required to treat the cancer.
-However, if the cancer has spread to other areas in the body, then further cancer treatment will be required.
+In the majority of cases, removing the implants and associated scar tissue is all that is required to treat cancer.
+However, if cancer has spread to other areas in the body, then further cancer treatment will be required.

 There have been situations where breast implants have concealed breast cancer itself.
 However, this can be combated with communication prior to a mammogram.
 Technicians can take additional pictures, ones that are specifically for women who have implants.
 These additional pictures allow doctors to see more of the breast tissue.

 With routine breast exams that also examine the implants, any potential concerns related to cancer can be identified in the very earliest of stages and then treated accordingly.